dbasu-umass/clptheory/README.md

 This example was presented on pages 46-57 of E. M. Ochoa’s dissertation (Ochoa, E. M. 1984.
 Labor-Value and Prices of Production: An Interindustry Study of the U.S. Economy, 1947–1972.
-PhD thesis, New School for Social Research, New York, NY.).
+PhD thesis, *New School for Social Research*, New York, NY.).
 This example has also been discussed in Appendix B of Basu and Moraitis, 2023.
-(Basu, Deepankar and Moraitis, Athanasios, “Alternative Approaches to Labor Values andPrices of Production: Theory and Evidence” (2023).
+(Basu, Deepankar and Moraitis, Athanasios, “Alternative Approaches to Labor Values and Prices of Production: Theory and Evidence” (2023).
 Economics Department Working Paper Series.
-347. UMass Amherst.
+347. *UMass Amherst*.
 URL:
 <https://scholarworks.umass.edu/econ_workingpaper/347/>)

 ### The Data